 Classic strawberry shortcake is an essential summertime recipe that makes great use of fresh strawberries while they're in season.
 The biscuit style shortcakes bake in under 20 minutes and take just a few pantry ingredients.
 Serve with whipped cream.

-Strawberry season is my favorite time to bake because there are so many delicious ways you can use fresh strawberries.
+Strawberry season is my favorite time to bake because there are so many delicious fresh strawberry recipes to enjoy.

 This classic strawberry shortcake puts the spotlight on those gorgeous plump berries and lets their flavor be the hero of the dessert.